RyotaSato0507/furima_27862_/README.md

 - has_many :seller_items, foreign_key: "seller_id",  class_name: "items"
 - has_many :buyer_items, foreign_key: "buyer_id", class_name: "items"
 - has_one :point
-- has_one :profile, dependent: :destroy
 - has_one :sns_authentication, dependent: :destroy
 - has_one :sending_destination, dependent: :destroy
-- has_one :credit_card, dependent: :destroy

 ## itemsテーブル
 |Column|Type|Options|